zzhangjii/learning-library/ospa-library/security/LAB1_IDCS.md

 **Disclaimer:  This lab is designed ONLY for large learning groups and assumes the groups are sharing the Oracle Cloud environment to execute this lab.**

-## Mama Maggy's buisness needs for IDCS
+## Mama Maggy's Identity Management business needs

 Shannon Kim, Director/Manager of IT is seeking to reduce users and privileges' provisioning timeframe while improving security controls and governance.
 Mama Maggy's current Identity Management solution cannot scale to the cloud.